 - Collect data on volume of food scraps coming to the site; number of participating households

-- Provide a copy of your grant report to VCGN
+- Complete a grant report

 - Complete a project survey at the end of year one